computerguided/FCM/FCM/doc/README.md

 * [State Transition Table](#state-transition-table)
 * [Timer Handler](#timer-handler)

+## Overview

+The Functional Component Method (FCM) is a comprehensive approach designed to facilitate the development, management, and interaction of components within a software system.
+At its core, FCM emphasizes modularity, reusability, and efficient communication between distinct functional units, known as components.
+This method leverages a structured framework that includes devices, message queues, state transition tables, and various handlers to streamline the process of creating scalable and maintainable software architectures.
+By adopting FCM, developers can create systems that are easier to debug, test, and extend, ultimately leading to more robust and flexible applications.

 ## Component

 The `FcmComponent` is the base class for all functional components in the system.
 It provides a way to exchange data and events with other components and handlers.
 The component has a list of connected 'interfaces' on which messages can be sent.
 The component also has a state-machine that can be used to implement the behavior of the component.